-On January 27, 2023, the Company, as guarantor, and certain of the wholly owned subsidiaries of the Operating Partnership, as co-borrowers, amended and restated its secured revolving credit facility (the "Wells Fargo Line of Credit") with Wells Fargo Bank, National Association, as administrative agent, and other lending institutions that may become parties to the credit agreement. thereby changing certain terms and provisions, including extending the maturity date to February 28, 2025.
-The Wells Fargo Line of Credit had a maximum capacity of \$100,000 and is expandable by the Company up to a maximum capacity of \$250,000 upon satisfaction of specified conditions.
-Each requested expansion must be for at least \$25,000 and may result in the Wells Fargo Line of Credit being syndicated.
-The interest rate under the Wells Fargo Line of Credit was based on the 30-day average of the secured overnight financing rate ("SOFR") with a spread of 200 or 225 basis points depending on the debt yield as defined in the agreement.

-On September 1, 2023, the Company added its Commerce Corner property ("Commerce Corner") to the Wells Fargo Line of Credit thereby adding RPT 1109 Commerce Corner, LLC, as a borrower under the Wells Fargo Line of Credit.
+On January 27, 2023, the Company, as guarantor, and certain of the wholly owned subsidiaries of the Operating Partnership, as co-borrowers, amended and restated its secured revolving credit facility (the "Wells Fargo Line of Credit") with Wells Fargo Bank, National Association, as administrative agent, and other lending institutions that may become parties to the credit agreement.
+On December 27, 2023, the wholly owned subsidiaries of the Operating Partnership which were borrowers under the Wells Fargo Line of Credit entered into a third amendment to the Wells Fargo Line of Credit (the "Third Amendment").
+The Third Amendment added CIBC Inc. ("CIBC") to the credit facility as an additional lender; increased the maximum commitment amount from \$100,000 to \$120,000; allocated the maximum commitment amount between the Revolving Commitment and the Construction Commitment (each, as defined under the Wells Fargo Line of Credit); revised or suspended certain covenants; and extended the maturity date to December 27, 2025.
+The maximum commitment amount of \$120,000 was bifurcated as follows: \$75,600 to the Revolving Commitment and \$44,400 to the Construction Commitment.
+The maximum commitment of \$120,000 is allocated 70.83% to Wells Fargo and 29.17% to CIBC.
+The Wells Fargo Line of Credit is expandable by the Company up to a maximum capacity of \$250,000 upon satisfaction of specified conditions.
+Each requested expansion must be for at least \$25,000.
+The interest rate under the Wells Fargo Line of Credit is based on the 30-day average of the secured overnight financing rate ("SOFR") plus a spread of 225 basis points.
+The Company continues to serve as guarantor to the Wells Fargo Line of Credit only with respect to specified bad acts.
+The Company intends to refinance the Wells Fargo Line of Credit on market terms prior to its maturity.
+In the event the Company is unable to satisfactorily complete such refinance, the Company expects that it will be able to sell real estate investments, or refinance individual real estate investments encumbered by the Wells Fargo Line of Credit, in an amount sufficient to fully repay the Wells Fargo Line of Credit prior to the scheduled maturity date.